stashed/stash/docs/guides/minio_server.md

 Be sure about the order of `server.crt`  and `ca.crt`.
 The order will be `server's certificate`, any `intermediate certificates` and finally the `CA's root certificate`.
 The intermediate certificates are required if the server certificate is created using a certificate which is not the root certificate but signed by the root certificate. [onessl](https://github.com/appscode/onessl) use root certificate by default to generate server certificate if no certificate path is specified by `--cert-dir` flag.
 Hence, the intermediate certificates are not required here.

 We will create a kubernetes secret with this `public.crt` and `private.key` files and mount the secret to `/root/.minio/certs/` directory of minio container.

+> Minio server will not trust a self-signed certificate by default.
+We can mark the self-signed certificate as a trusted certificate by adding `public.crt` file in `/root/.minio/certs/CAs` directory.

 ### Create Secret